 Hashimoto's thyroiditis: a primer

 Hi there.
-Because this post discusses the Autoimmune Protocol (AIP), I've included a special offer link for those interested in investigating AIP to support their healing journey.
+As this post discusses the Autoimmune Protocol (AIP), I've included a special affiliate offer link for those interested in investigating AIP to support their healing journey.
 Have a look at this incredible AIP Indian Fusion cookbook which includes (a) a forward by Dr. Sarah Ballantyne, (b) an amazing explanation and 'How-to' of the AIP, and (c) 114 allergen friendly recipes by the amazing Indira Pulliadath... "a collection of fantastic and flavorful, ‘Indian inspired’ recipes that comply with the elimination phase of the Autoimmune Protocol"

 Okay, on to the post...
 I sincerely hope you find it helpful in your healing journey!

 Hashimoto's thyroiditis (HT), also known as chronic lymphocytic thyroiditis, or simply Hashimotos, is an autoimmune disorder along the spectrum of autoimmune thyroid diseases (AITDs).
 HT affects the thyroid gland in specific ways and culminates as a condition of chronically low functioning (hypo) thyroid (hypothyroidism).
 This state of low functioning thyroid results in a cascade of downstream, typically non-specific (i.e. ascribable to other disorders) symptomatology, ranging from fatigue and slowed movement, to memory loss, or constipation, dry skin, weight gain, cold intolerance, puffy or swollen face, decreased sweating, mild deafness, nerve damage in the extremities, joint and muscle pain, throat swelling and goiter, voice hoarseness, hair loss, irregular menstruation, sleep disturbance, depression, dementia, and a range of other psychiatric disturbances [1-10].